 - 88% of all alumni organizations invest little to nothing in alumni benefits.

-- 84% of alumni professionals rate their benefits and services and having little or no value.
+- 84% of alumni professionals rate their benefits and services as having little or no value.

 These stats are truly baffling to me as I see a vast majority of institutions still refusing to give their alumni any benefits.
 Now is the time to change.